Interesting Facts About San Francisco City Hall

 New Building Finally Approved for City Hall Location

-Tired of all of the corruption that accompanied the building of Old City Hall, San Francisco voters turned down a 1909 bond issue to build a new one.
+Tired of all of the corruption that accompanied the building of Old City Hall, San Francisco voters turned down a 1909 bond issue to build a new place for the Mayor.
 There was just no stomach for further dishonestly and corruption.
 Then along came James "Sunny Jim" Rolph the new mayor of San Francisco.
 Mayor Rolph promised to bring the community together and build a new City Hall without corruption.
 After some amount of controversy, construction began in 1912 with the approval of a $8.8 million bond issue by the San Francisco voters.
 The Mayor smartly limited the design competition to architects with practices in San Francisco.
 The winning design was chosen in 1912 and Arthur Brown's idea won.
 His design was patterned off of the many buildings in Paris using the same type of Beaux-Arts architecture that is still prevalent there today.
 Ground breaking occurred on April 5, 1913 with completion occurring around December 28, 1915.
 Just over 2 years to build as compared to the original version that took 27!
 Between the land for the site and the building itself, San Francisco City Hall ended up costing around $5 million and actually came in under budget.
 A bargain by today's standards, but quite a sum of money back in those days.
 My Grandfather was friends with Sunny Jim so I am told!
 He was a major contractor back in the day and Rolph was involved with projects throughout the Bay Area.
 We have some family archives that may have indicated that there was a relationship there.
 Sunny Jim was reelected many times an also eventually became governor of California.
 His tenure as governor was much less successful.
 I am pretty sure my Grandfather knew him after he was governor and helped him out with some California state infrastructure projects.

 Loma Prieta Earthquake and Other Damage to City Hall